North Korea charges detained American with crime against state

 It has not been possible to verify the report.

-U.S. citizens of Korean descent have previously run into trouble in North Korea.
+U.S. citizens of Korean descent have previously run into trouble in the North.
 Robert Park, a missionary, was detained after entering the country in late 2009 and says he was tortured for protesting against human rights abuses.

 Earlier that year, former U.S. President Bill Clinton flew to Pyongyang to secure the release of two American journalists who had entered North Korea illegally.

-The two were sentenced to 12 years of hard labor in a work camp for crossing the border illegally and “committing hostile acts”.
+The two were sentenced to 12 years of hard labour in a work camp for crossing the border illegally and “committing hostile acts”.

 North Korea, which has twice tested nuclear devices, launched a rocket on December 12 that put an object into orbit.

-The launch drew U.N. condemnation as a violation of a ban on missile-related activities, but North Korea has said it was exercising its right to space exploration.
+The launch drew U.N. condemnation as a violation of a ban on missile-related activities, but the North has said it was exercising its right to space exploration.